Neerajyadav27/Entnt_project/README.md

-# Communication Tracker
+# ConnectTrack

-Communication Tracker is a React-based web application designed to help businesses manage and track communications with various companies.
+ConnectTrack is a React-based web application designed to help businesses manage and track communications with various companies.
 The application provides features for logging communications, scheduling follow-ups, maintaining a comprehensive company database and also provide notification for over due communication.

 ## Prerequisites
 * Node.js (v16.0.0 or later)